jflater/incubation_manuscript/README.md

     -   K and N strategists and how are they distributed across treatments and time?
     -   Nitrogen cycling bacteria distribution
-    -   What functional catagories can we get from FAPROTAX?
+    -   What functional categories can we get from FAPROTAX?
 EPS, N-Cycling, filament growth?

 Objectives for short term: